AWSisco/Chow-FF-LP3/README.md

 ```

-The values returned for Victoria, TX, are within $\pm$ 1% of those reported in Chow Example 12.3.3.
+The values returned for Victoria, TX, are within 1% of those reported in Chow Example 12.3.3.

+The empirically-derived plotting position is can be computed using:

+$$ T = {n+1} \over m$$